francbianc/burglary_detection/README.md

      * 310 *test* videos:
         - 290 from the original dataset
         - 20 collected
-      * Anomalous videos include *only* crimes close to burglary and normal videos *only* videos where no crime occurred.
+      * Anomalous videos include *only* crimes close to burglary; normal videos *only* videos where no crime occurred.
-      * *Removed* crime categories: abuse, arson, read accidents, shoplifting
+      * *Removed* crime categories: abuse, arson, road accidents, shoplifting

 3. **EXPERIMENT 2**
 The experiment 2 dataset was built removing crimes with features too different from burglary and it is composed as the following: